What is Augmented reality? Blurring the lines between reality and digital

 Our point of view

-User experince is key - as many have pointed out, Nintendo's big break came when they realised they weren't a hardware company, but a "fun" company.
+User experience is key - as many have pointed out, Nintendo's big break came when they realised they weren't a hardware company, but a "fun" company.
 This is a good lesson for all organisations; distill down to your core capability then leverage existing technologies such as APIs to enable innovative delivery channels.
 Ironically, even though the Google Glass headset failed as an AR product, it's highly likely that their Maps API is propping up Nintendo's smash hit.

 Stick to what you're good at, and focus on making your offerings as delightful as possible - that's what really counts.